uva-cs3140-25su/uva-cs3140-25su.github.io/syllabus.md

 ## Homework Assignments

-There will be 6 homework assignments.
+There will be 4 homework assignments.
 These assignments will be mostly Java programming assignments.
 Each assignment is independent and doesn't require using any code you wrote from previous assignments.
 That said, homework assignments may reference previous assignments.

 Assignment purpose:
 * HW1 - Thinking about design and responding to change
-  * Note that this assignment will have 2 distinct parts
 * HW2 - Testing and clean code
 * HW3 - Refactoring and Java Streams
-* HW4 - UML Class Diagrams, Three Tier Architecture, Testing with Mockito
-* HW5 - Databases
-* HW6 - Final project with Java GUI
+* HW4 - Final project with Java GUI

-On HW2 through HW5, you will be given starter code to work with.
+You will be given starter code to work with.
 This starter code will be automatically added to your teams GitHub Repository when you begin the assignment.
-HW1 and HW6 will have no starter code.

 **All assignments are intended to take several days to complete**.
 Starting on an assignment late will not earn any leniency in deadlines, grading, etc. Office Hours will become busier closer